MasonWirtz/MasonWirtz.github.io/Publications.md

 * <u>Wirtz, M. A.</u>, & Ender, A. (under review).
 Functional prestige in sociolinguistic evaluative judgements by adult L2 migrants in Austria: Evidence from perception. *Languages* (special issue, edited by Vera Regan and Kristen Kennedy Terry).

 * <u>Wirtz, M. A.</u>, Kaiser, I., & Ender, A. (under review).
 Decomposing varietal exposure in the lives of adult migrant L2 learners in Austria: A look at the dialect-standard-continuum.
-In L. Rosseel, & E. Zenner (eds.), *Acquiring Language variation: The interaction between world and mind.*
+In L. Rosseel, & E. Zenner (eds.), *Acquiring Language variation: The interaction between world and mind*.

 * <u>Wirtz, M. A.</u>, & Pickl, S. (under review).
 Major life events as drivers for linguistic change across adulthood. *Language Variation and Change.*